On dense subalgebras of the singular ideal in groupoid C*-algebras: Ample Groupoids

-We now prove the main result of this section.
+In this section we describe an explicit spanning set for the algebraic singular ideal $J_\mathbb{C}$ of an ample groupoid.
+The construction is similar to that in Subsection~\ref{subsec:BuildingBlocksJcg}.
+In Subsection~\ref{subsec:AlgSingDenseJcg} we prove that the algebraic singular ideal $J_\mathbb{C}$ is dense in $J \cap \cg$ for any ample groupoid.

 Recall that an \emph{ample groupoid} is an \'etale groupoid with a basis of compact open bisections.
 If $G$ is an ample groupoid, the \emph{Steinberg algebra} $\mathbb{C}G$ over the complex numbers is defined in \cite{S10} as